-If write is true, then the file specified in the [tool.versioningit.write] subtable, if any, will be updated.
+If write is true, then the file specified in the write subtable of the versioningit configuration, if any, will be updated.

-If fallback is true, then if project_dir is not under version control (or if the VCS executable is not installed), versioningit will assume that the directory is an unpacked sdist and will read the version from the PKG-INFO file.
+If fallback is true, then if project\dir is not under version control (or if the VCS executable is not installed), versioningit will assume that the directory is an unpacked sdist and will read the version from the PKG-INFO file.